sixcolors/fiber_tolower_test/README.md

+# Expiremental Branch for Gaby:

+# High-Performance ASCII ToLower for Go

+This repository is a deep dive into creating and benchmarking highly optimized ASCII `ToLower` functions for Go, with a focus on performance for the GoFiber web framework.
+The goal was to explore various techniques, including Go-based SWAR (SIMD-Within-A-Register) and architecture-specific assembly, to find the absolute fastest implementations.

+## Impressions

+After extensive experimentation and benchmarking, I've written some optimal functions that serve different use cases:

+1.  **For `string` conversion: `OptimalToLowerAsm`** This is the recommended function for general-purpose `string` to `string` conversion.
+It is both allocation-aware and extremely fast.
+    - It performs a quick check to see if the string contains any uppercase characters.
+If not, it returns the original string immediately, incurring **zero allocations**.
+    - If conversion is needed, it uses the highly optimized assembly core (`ToLowerAsm`) for maximum performance.

+2.  **For in-place `[]byte` conversion: `ToLowerInPlaceOptimizedAsm`** This is the fastest possible function for converting a byte slice in-place, making it ideal for performance-critical internal operations where no allocations are allowed.
+    - It performs a fast check for uppercase characters and returns immediately if none are found.
+    - If conversion is needed, it calls the `ToLowerAsm` assembly routine to modify the slice in-place.

+3. **For `string` conversion without assembly: `OptimalToLower`** This function takes a **SWAR (SIMD-Within-A-Register)** approach in pure Go, making it suitable for environments where assembly is not an option.
+It is still highly efficient and performs well for most use cases.

+4. **For in-place `[]byte` conversion without assembly: `ToLowerInPlaceOptimized`** This function is the pure Go equivalent of `ToLowerInPlaceOptimizedAsm`, using a SWAR technique to convert a byte slice in-place without any assembly code.
+It is designed for environments where assembly cannot be used, while still providing good performance.

+The other functions are still in the project and perhaps the techniques can be combined or serve for further optimizations and learning.

+## Assembly Implementations

+This project provides hand-tuned assembly for the two most common server architectures:

+-   **ARM64 (Apple Silicon, etc.):** Implemented using a **SWAR (SIMD-Within-A-Register)** technique.
+This branchless approach uses 64-bit general-purpose registers to process 8 bytes at a time.
+-   **AMD64 (Intel/AMD):** Implemented using **SSE2** instructions.
+This version processes 16-byte chunks and features loop unrolling and data prefetching for maximum throughput.

+# Non-Updated README.md from main branch

 # fiber_tolower_test

 This repository contains a simple benchmark test for the `ToLower` function in the `strings` package and the `ToLower` function in the `utils` package of the `fiber` web framework.